tube0013/tube_gateways/tube_zb_gw_efr32/README.md

       CONFIG_NEIGHBOR_TABLE_SIZE: 26
 ```

-# Using the onboard headers/jumpers to select the serial output.
+# Using the onboard headers/jumpers to select the serial output

 The 2 groups of four headers control the connection of the serial.